mtconnect/mtcup/Agent-Usage-and-Configuration.md

 #### Configuring TLS (HTTPS)

-Transport Level Security is enabled by adding certificates to the agent.
+Transport Layer Security is enabled by adding certificates to the agent.
 The minimum configuration options required are the following configuration items:

 * `TlsCertificateChain`: Specifies a file with a certificatate in `PEM` format for the REST server.
 If any intermediate certificates are required, they should be provide with the primary certificate first followed by the intermediate certificates in order.
 * `TlsPrivateKey`: The file containing the secret key in `PEM` format.